mitodl/mit-open/README.md

 ### Load initial data

-Run the following to load platforms, departments, and offererors into the database:
+Run the following to load platforms, departments, and offerors into the database:

 ```bash
 docker compose run --rm web python manage.py loaddata platforms departments offered_by